 - Check for any changes in your nipples, especially when you stretch your arm or chest muscles.
 Look to see whether your nipples have begun to turn inwards or point in a different direction.
 Check for rashes, soreness or any bloodstained liquid coming from your nipples.

-- It’s common to feel some pain during your period, but take notice of pain that’s only in one area or different from what you normally feel.
+- It’s common to feel some pain in your breasts during your period, but take notice of pain that’s only occurring in one area, or different to what you normally experience.

 Reducing your risk

 You can reduce your risk of breast cancer by: